Omkar211202/Omkar211202.github.io/content/MBA/Business Strategy.md

 - Financials, customers, Internal, Learning and growth

 Objectives and key results:
+A plan started by IBM where:
+- objectives are qualitatively expressed and key results are measured using metrics.

 Threats of strategy:
 1. Imitation
 2. Substitution
-3. Holdup:
+3. Holdup
 4. Adaption of trends due to Perception, Motivation, Inspiration, Coordination.

 ---

-## Strategic Leadership
+## Strategic Leadership:

 - As known from earlier, the lessons from strategy indicate: ROIC (superior performance) and competitive advantage.
 - Profits and growth are determined by 2 factors: industry performance in the market and success of the individual company in the industry space.
 - Though profit is metric for a business org, for an NGO and Govt. org its gonna be the impact they have in their space